godlikepanos/anki-3d-engine/README.md

 This code repository contains **4 sample projects** that are built by default (`ANKI_BUILD_SAMPLES` CMake option):

-- `sponza`: The Crytek's Sponza scene
+- `Sponza`: The Crytek's Sponza scene
-- `simple_scene`: A simple scene
+- `SimpleScene`: A simple scene
-- `physics_playground`: A scene with programmer's art and some physics interactions
+- `PhysicsPlayground`: A scene with programmer's art and some physics interactions
-- `skeletal_animation`: A simple scene with an animated skin
+- `SkeletalAnimation`: A simple scene with an animated skin

 You can try running them and interacting with them.
 To run sponza, for example, execute the binary from any working directory.

 On Linux:

-	$./path/to/build/bin/sponza
+	$./path/to/build/Bin/Sponza

-On Windows just find the `sponza.exe` and execute it.
+On Windows just find the `Sponza.exe` and execute it.
 It's preferable to run the samples from a terminal because that prints some information, including possible errors.

 4 Contributing